 I moved back to Europe and worked with the mezzo-soprano Simona Mango.
 A long term dream was fulfilled when I started Harissa Boudoir Orchestra with Leonardo Angelini.
 We cross Russian ballet with rock, jazz, and Arabic beats and work with a beautiful belly dancer.

-I’m now living outside Malaga with Miss Mango, three dogs, and a cat.
+I’m now living outside Malaga with Mrs Reynolds, formerly Miss Mango, and four dogs.

-I’m working on videos for my best tracks and playing in Paradise Blues Duo with Nick Graham.
+I’m working on videos for my best tracks and playing in Los Guiritanos, the Cry Wolf Band and Paradise Blues Duo with Nick Graham.

 If I manage to get up early enough I squeeze in two hours on my third book.

 Life is busy!
-I love living in Andalucia and feel inspired to create music and try and spread a little happiness in these puzzling days we're living through.
+I love living in Andalusia and feel inspired to create music and try and spread a little happiness in these puzzling days we're living through.